codebutler/59boards/README.md

-# 59Boards: NYC Community Board Map
+# 59Boards: NYC Community Board Map & Meetings Calendar Scraper

 New York City's government includes a system of 59 community board districts that offer a way for the public to get involved with local politics.
 Many New Yorkers don't know they exist, and the process to get involved can seem overwhelming.